Skip to content

 }

-The following command writes the Sinker rule configuration:
+Use the following command to write the Sinker rule configuration:

 $ etcdctl --user dataway:PASSWORD put /dw_sinker "$(<sinker.json)"